senseobservationsystems/sense-android-library/sense-android-library/documentation/storage.md

 }
 ```

 Default SensorOptions can also be set pragmatically for a sensor via de function `DefaultSensorOptions.setDefaultSensorOptions`.
 N.B.
-This should be done before the sensor is created in the database in order to take these options into account.
+This function should be called before the sensor is created in the database in order to take these options into account.

 ## Retention Rate {#retention_rate}